SharathN25/STM32F407-Discovery/README.md

 3. **S-BUS** (System Bus)

 **I-BUS**
-This bus connects the Instruction bus of the Cortex®-M4 with FPUFloating point unit) core to the BusMatrix.
+This bus connects the Instruction bus of the Cortex®-M4 with FPU(Floating point unit) core to the BusMatrix.
 This bus is used by the core to fetch instructions.
 The target of this bus is a memory containing code (internal Flash memory/SRAM or external memories through the FSMC/FMC).

 **D-BUS**
 This bus connects the databus of the Cortex®-M4 with FPU to the 64-Kbyte CCM data RAM to the BusMatrix.
 This bus is used by the core for literal load and debug access.
 The target of this bus is a memory containing code or data (internal Flash memory or external memories through the FSMC/FMC).